Amber-E-Moseri/BLW-DASHBOARD2/README.md

 ## Hosting

 The file can be hosted anywhere that serves static HTML:

-- GitHub Pages
 - Netlify (drag-and-drop deploy)
-- Any web server
-- Shared via Google Drive (use the preview link)

 No build step, no npm, no dependencies to install.